-- A Minor Turning Point at the end of each scene.
+- A Minor Turning Point at the end of each story event.

 - A Moderate Turning Point at the end of each sequence.

-The storyteller has to design a story so that thirty, forty, fifty times over, the story turns in minor, moderate or major ways, each expressing an aspect of the writer’s vision.
+The writer must design a story so that thirty, forty, fifty times over, the story turns in minor, moderate or major ways, each expressing an aspect of the writer’s vision.

-Turning Points in your story empowers the writer to open the gap between expectation and result, it jolts the audience with surprise.
-The audience expects something to happen, then the unexpected occurs.
-They experience a rush of insight into character and the story.
-This moment of shock instantly provokes curiosity and takes the audience back through the story.
+Turning Points in your story empowers the writer to open the gap between expectation and results in a story, it jolts the audience/readers with surprise.
+The audience/readers expect something to happen, then the unexpected occurs.
+They experience a rush of insight into the character and the story.
+This moment of shock instantly provokes curiosity and takes them back through the story.

-When the audience experiences a rush of new insight, it adds to curiosity.
-The audience wants to know what is going to happen next?
+When the audience/readers experience a rush of new insight in a story, it adds to the curiosity.
+They to know what is going to happen next?
 How will the story turn out?
 The writer must now satisfy the curiosity and move the story forward in a new direction.

 The writer leads the audience/readers to certain expectations in a story, makes them think they understand, then creates surprise and curiosity.
-The insights must be shaped into set-ups and payoffs: a story event will only be meaningful if it has a setup that has a surprising and rewarding payoff.
+This new insight is shaped into set-ups and payoffs: a story event will only be meaningful if it has a setup that has a surprising and rewarding payoff.

-With ease and spontaneity the writer takes the story in a new direction; the audience experiences a rush of knowledge.
+With ease and spontaneity, the writer takes the story in a new direction; the audience/readers will then experience a rush of knowledge.
 It is their reward for paying attention.